ga4gh/vrs/schema/vrs/def/CisPhasedBlock.rst

 **Information Model**

-Some Haplotype attributes are inherited from :ref:`Variation`.
+Some CisPhasedBlock attributes are inherited from :ref:`Variation`.

 .. list-table::
    :class: clean-wrap